 - Colloidal silver

-- Zote (or Fels Naphtha or other natural bar soap)
+- Zote or Fels Naptha, Octagon, Kirks or other natural bar soap.

 - And a natural liquid soap (or Dawn Dish soap if you can not get a natural liquid soap)